btaz21/btaz21.github.io/chicago-landmarks-app/README.md

-getting iframes to connect within page finding a way to pass in a search query to these iframes so that it opens up a page you don't have to click further getting pages to scroll down
+getting iframes to connect within page finding a way to pass in a search query to these iframes so that it opens up a page you don't have to click further getting pages to scroll down getting @media query to work on my phone, despite pixel size being correct need to push data into array so that i can sort some things (alphabetize, check for lowest year, etc)

 //References: